bradlet/rust-programming-homework/README.md

 > -   hw2
 >     ...

-There will also be (not necessarily after the first assignment) a separate common library crate hosted on my own github.
-This is where
+There is also a separate common library crate hosted on my own github.
+Check that out here: [Bradley's Random Rust Helpers](https://github.com/bradlet/bradleys-random-rust-helpers)
-I'll centralize helpers (not necessarily cool, just common helper functions that I'd like to re-use) to be re-used across assignments.